santuario/umba-example/README.md

 ![Trackstreet Web](./images/2.png)

-For this case we will have the following **Product Name** and the objective of the model is to predict the **Product ID**.
+In the previous example the following **Product Name**  was found; while the objective of the overall model is to predict the **Product ID**.

 Product Name (*X*) | Product ID (*Y*)
 --- | ---
 trijicon 6 x 48 mm acog | **UNKNOWN**

-An excerpt of the *training data* is shown below:
+An excerpt of the used *training data* is shown below:

 Product Name (*X*) | UPC | Product ID (*Y*)
 --- | --- | ---